autumnalmusing/flooded/README.md

 The stack is filled in a diminishing manner in a downward then rightward directions.

-2 may be moved into the master area with `riverctl send-layout-cmd wideriver "--count +1"` and will be evenly placed below 1.
+2 may be moved into the master area with `riverctl send-layout-cmd flooded "--count +1"` and will be evenly placed below 1.

 ### Right, Even

-`riverctl send-layout-cmd wideriver "--layout right --stack even --count 2 --ratio 0.55"`
+`riverctl send-layout-cmd flooded "--layout right --stack even --count 2 --ratio 0.55"`

                 Stack                       Master
     ____________________________________________________________